Microsoft 365 (LawKey) Multi-Factor Authentication (MFA)

-By setting up 2-step verification, you add an extra layer of security to your Office 365 account.
-With Two-Step, after logging in with your O365 email and password — you’ll be prompted to verify your identity—the second step—using a device in your possession, such as a mobile phone.
+By setting up Multi-Factor authentication, you add an extra layer of security to your Microsoft 365 (aka LawKey) account.
+With MFA, after logging in with your Microsoft 365 email and password — you’ll be prompted to verify your identity—the second step—using a device in your possession, such as a mobile phone.

-General instructions on using two-step in Office 365: Setting up two-step verification.
+General instructions on setting up and using two-step in Microsoft 365.

-If you are using the recommended Microsoft Authenticator app, you will need to re-configure the app any time you get a new phone or mobile device.
+If you are using the Microsoft Authenticator app for MFA, you will need to re-configure the app any time you get a new phone or mobile device.

 For any additional questions or concerns with setting up two-step, please contact the ITS Help Desk (email@example.com, 215-898-9140)